qlyoung/lagopus/README.md

 6. Deploy the test job and verify that it gets scheduled.
 It's a good idea to adjust `spec.parallelism` to force k8s to schedule onto nodes other than the control plane to make sure this works.
-The test job requires 4 cpus so increase parallelism to ceil(C/4)+1 to ensure at least 1 other node gets scheduled.
+The test job requires 4 cpus so increase parallelism to ceil(C/4)+1 where C is # cpus on your master node to ensure at least 1 other node gets scheduled.

    * microk8s: